Piuma Twin Evolution

 Other useful information for the builders

-The construction time is estimated at about 1000 hours, having the metal parts made by a workshop.
+The construction time can be estimated at around 1200 hours, having the metal parts made in a workshop.

-There is an old video on YouTube (from 2008) by the builder Luca Baldi who reports, together with negative comments on the Piuma built, the test flight of his old version Piuma Twin, which ended with a landing on a field plowed with deep furrows, probably due to the rupture of the propeller due to over-revving the engine, with consequent overturning of the vehicle (driver unharmed).
+There is an old video on YouTube (from 2008) by the builder Luca Baldi who reports, together with negative comments on the Piuma built, the test flight of his old version Piuma Twin, old version, weighing 80 Kg more than the project, with a 92 HP engine and a small mismatched propeller, which ended with a landing on a field plowed with deep furrows, probably due to the rupture of the propeller due to over-revving the engine, with consequent overturning of the vehicle (pilot unharmed).

 I make available here the Report of what happened compiled in those days, so that anyone can form their own opinion on the matter, both of the builder and of the Piuma Twin built.